-7.13 Retirement from Sport
+7.7 Retirement from sport

-If an Athlete or other Person retires while the BIU is conducting the results management process, the IBU retains jurisdiction in order for the BIU to complete its results management process.
-If an Athlete or other Person retires before any results management process has begun and the IBU/BIU would have had results management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the BIU has authority to conduct results management in respect of that anti-doping rule violation.
+If an Athlete or other Person retires while the BIU's Results Management process is underway, the BIU retains authority to complete its Results Management process.
+If an Athlete or other Person retires before any Results Management process has begun, and the BIU would have had Results Management authority over the Athlete or other Person at the time the Athlete or other Person committed an anti-doping rule violation, the BIU has authority to conduct Results Management.

-[Comment to Article 7.13: Conduct by an Athlete or other Person before the Athlete or other Person was subject to the jurisdiction of any Anti-Doping Organisation would not constitute an anti-doping rule violation, but could be a legitimate basis for denying the Athlete or other Person membership in a sports organisation.]
+[Comment to Article 7.7: Conduct by an Athlete or other Person before the Athlete or other Person was subject to the authority of any Anti-Doping Organisation would not constitute an anti-doping rule violation but could be a legitimate basis for denying the Athlete or other Person membership in a sports organisation.]